tensorflow/runtime/documents/code_size_test_app.md

 need to link `basic_kernels` library for the kernel implementations to compute Fibonacci sequence.

-With the TFRT Host Runtime API, a potential application can be built on top of C++ API directly without going through MLIR to BEF conversion.
+With the TFRT Host Runtime APIs, a potential application can be built on top of C++ API directly without going through MLIR to BEF conversion.

 To run the test: